r-lib/lifecycle/README.md

 lifecycle provides a set of tools and conventions to manage the life cycle of your exported functions.

+-   Read `vignette("stages")` to learn what it means for a function to be experimental, stable, deprecated, or superseded.

+-   Read `vignette("manage")` to learn how to manage lifecycle changes in functions that you use.

+-   Read `vignette("communicate")` to learn how to communicate lifecycle changes in the functions you write.

 ## Installation

 ``` r